 Delta Decision and Delta Plan

 Spatial adaptation is one of the three topics covered by the Delta Programme.
 General policy has been set down in the Delta Decision on Spatial Adaptation.
 The essence of this Decision is that by 2050, the Netherlands must be water-resilient and climate-proof.
-Actual measures for the implementation of said policy are outlined in the Delta Plan on Spatial Adaptation.
+The central government has anchored the Delta Decision and other spatial adaptation policies in the draft National Water Programme, in the National Environmental Vision, and in the National Climate Adaptation Strategy.
+Actual measures for the implementation of spatial adaptation policy are outlined in the Delta Plan on Spatial Adaptation.